ryantd42/NY-Legislative-Git/2023/A1292A-2023/bill.md

- THIS PARAGRAPH SHALL NOT APPLY TO REAL PROPERTY OWNED  OR  LEASED  BY  A COOPERATIVE  CORPORATION  OR ON A CONDOMINIUM BASIS THAT HAD BEEN PREVI- OUSLY SUBJECT TO THE PROVISIONS OF PARAGRAPH  (B)  OF  THIS  SUBDIVISION PRIOR  TO  JANUARY  FIRST,  TWO  THOUSAND TWENTY-FOUR; PROVIDED FURTHER, HOWEVER, THE PROVISIONS OF THIS PARAGRAPH SHALL NOT APPLY TO REAL  PROP- ERTY  OWNED  OR  LEASED BY A COOPERATIVE CORPORATION OR ON A CONDOMINIUM BASIS THAT IS PARTICIPATING IN AN AFFORDABLE HOUSING TAX CREDIT  PROGRAM
+ THIS PARAGRAPH SHALL NOT APPLY TO REAL PROPERTY OWNED  OR  LEASED  BY  A COOPERATIVE  CORPORATION  OR ON A CONDOMINIUM BASIS THAT HAD BEEN PREVI- OUSLY SUBJECT TO THE PROVISIONS OF PARAGRAPH  (B)  OF  THIS  SUBDIVISION PRIOR  TO  JANUARY  FIRST,  TWO  THOUSAND TWENTY-FIVE; PROVIDED FURTHER, HOWEVER, THE PROVISIONS OF THIS PARAGRAPH SHALL NOT APPLY TO REAL  PROP- ERTY  OWNED  OR  LEASED BY A COOPERATIVE CORPORATION OR ON A CONDOMINIUM BASIS THAT IS PARTICIPATING IN AN AFFORDABLE HOUSING TAX CREDIT  PROGRAM